Omwomo/ruby-practice/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🔭 Future Features
-- Building a more complex Enumerable database with more tables and data
+- Adding a more complex Enumerable methods with more tables and data

 ## 🤝 Contributing <a name="contributing"></a>

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/GeekyHacks/MedicalClinicRuby/issues).
+Feel free to check the [issues page](https://github.com/Omwomo/ruby-practice/issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>